 Some bear the loss seeking solutions along the way to understand, comprehend and manage a new, yet unwanted, life beginning.

-Why do we only see grief as being a "deep" feeling and if someone doesn't "display" this form of grief/sorrow, are they heartless, uncaring and unfeeling?
+Why do we only see grief as being a "deep" feeling and if someone doesn't "display" this form of grief/sorrow, they are heartless, uncaring and unfeeling?

 Some of us hide grief created by the actions taken by someone in their life that aren't associated with death but have the same effect.

-They've endured behaviours from these children over many years and now the "child" uses the "ultimate weapon" -- denial of the only thing they really control access to believing they are "winning" a "battle".
+Parents endured behaviours from these children over many years and now the "child" uses the "ultimate weapon" -- denial of the only thing they really control access to believing they are "winning" a "battle".

 How very sad to use human beings in this way.